Silo isn’t really a word we use in everyday life, in fact it is probably one of those corporate terms that people dislike using in meetings.

 Just don't wait until the project is mid flow.

 Conduct an audit of the project in hand, find out who needs to be involved and invited.
 Here's some things to consider to get you started:

-Ensure you know how you are going to measure success so that you can present it back to key stakeholders and all individuals involved in collaboration.
+One key thing to do is to find ways to prove to different departments or ‘silos’ how giving up their time to collaborate you will benefit them.Ensure you know how you are going to measure success so that you can present it back to key stakeholders and all individuals involved in collaboration.
 This makes people feel positive about the project, promotes a culture of collaboration and encourages people to be involved in the future.

-Ensure it doesn't spiral into a counselling session on past projects, but utilise past failures to improve the workflow moving forward.
+Hold a meeting or workshop and be the advocate of collaboration.
+These meetings should be an open environment that make it easy for people to give and receive feedback.Ensure it doesn't spiral into a counselling session on past projects, but utilise past failures to improve the workflow moving forward.
 These meetings should be forward-thinking and inspirational, a time to get key influencers to buy in to the content process.